 When you are pursuing a commercial collections lawsuit against a business debtor, it is easy to assume that payment is just around the corner.
-Unfortunately, this assumption can be wrong and this isn’t always the case.
+Unfortunately, this assumption is often wrong.
 In Massachusetts, the mere act of suing does not guarantee you’ll get paid.
 This is why prejudgment attachments are important.

 What is a prejudgment attachment?